 In order for sustainability to make an impact on fashion, it must be accessible.
 It’s important for sustainable brands or vintage pieces to be widely available for people to purchase at reasonable prices and also be size-inclusive.
 This is where online shopping comes into its own, particularly for sourcing vintage online.
 I’ve rounded up my favourite places to shop for vintage online:

-This is the last place I bought a piece of vintage clothing online.
+I adore Esme’s Drawer Too, it’s the last place I bought a vintage piece.
 I was following the account for about 6 months before I finally managed to snag a piece – they sell QUICKLY!
 Founder Gillian has such a great eye and searches high and low for perfect vintage pieces.
 The only drawback is that sizes tend to be tiny, but she sells lots of accessories too.

 If you’re looking to dip your toe into the world of vintage clothing, look no further.
 Deux Birds is more Phoebe Philo-era Celine than ritzy 80s prints.
 The minimal pared-back aesthetic and well-considered neutrals are hard to resist.
 The curation also nods to current trends such as blazers and slip dresses.